The complete $L^q$-spectrum and large deviations for return times for equilibrium states with summable potentials: Introduction

-\paragraph{More on related results.} Let us come back to large deviations for return times and comment on other results related to ours, beside \cite{collet/galves/schmitt/1999}.
+\paragraph{Further recent literature.} Let us come back to large deviations for return times and comment on other results related to ours, beside \cite{collet/galves/schmitt/1999}.
 In \cite{Jain2013OnLD}, the authors obtain the following result.
-For a $\phi$-mixing process with joint distribution $\mu$ with an exponentially decaying rate, and satisfying a property called `exponential rates for entropy', there exists an implicit positive function $I$ such that $I(0)=0$ and
+For a $\phi$-mixing process with an exponentially decaying rate, and satisfying a property called `exponential rates for entropy', there exists an implicit positive function $I$ such that $I(0)=0$ and

-In the same vein, \cite{CRS2018} considered the case of (geometric) balls in smooth dynamical systems (instead of cylinder sets which are the natural sets to look at for processes on finite alphabets).
-Finally, still in the context of smooth dynamical systems, let us mention that the analogue of $\EuScript{R}_{\mu_\varphi}(q)$ with balls instead of cylinders was considered from the viewpoint of multifractal analysis to define `return-time dimensions', see \cite{CFMVY2018}.